 I reinvest all dividends paid by the companies I own to buy more shares commission-free.
 How else would I become a dividend reinvestment millionaire!
-Also, I enjoy seeing the power of compounding work in my portfolio.
+Also, I enjoy seeing the power of frequent compounding work in my portfolio.

 Over time, I save up any leftover cash where dividends cannot be automatically reinvested.
 With that cash, I buy more shares in the index funds that I own.
 A few times per year, I make those purchases; usually in U.S. indexed ETFs to further diversify my portfolio.
 This reduces individual stock risk.

 What does achieving dividend investing success mean to you?

 I suspect if I keep up my savings rate, for investment purposes, we should realize our long-term goal of earning about $30,000 per year from a few key investment accounts in the coming 5-10 years.
 Maybe we can do it sooner.